Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/send-smtp-email.md

 If yours is not listed, you can select "Other SMTP Service" to do a manual configuration.

 !!! note "Email Service Configuration"
-    Some Email Providers, such as Gmail, will require you to configure your mail account to allow sending mails via SMTP before you can use it.
+    Some Email Providers, such as Gmail, will require you to configure your mail account to allow sending mail via SMTP before you can use it.

 ### SMTP Settings